scottmillers/Terraform/aws/lambda/url-to-html/README.md

 These steps explain how to create use lambda-build lambda to deploy the Lambda to AWS

-1. If you Lambda function is not in us-east-1 change the region in package.json Open src/package.json.
+1. If you Lambda function is not in us-east-1 change the region in package.json Open `src/package.json`.
 Change the the us-east-1 to the region of your lambda function.
     ``` json
      "deploy": "lambda-build upload -r us-east-1 lambda-url-to-html",
     ```
-2. Run `npm install` to install the lambda-build package
+2. Run `npm install` to install the dependencies
     ``` bash
     $ cd ./src
     $ npm install